silvacms/documentation/source/silva/layout/index.rst

          :align: right

-      A content provider is a named piece of Python code, with a template which render a piece of HTML for a given content type, layer and page.
+      A content provider is a named piece of Python code, with a template which renders a piece of HTML for a given content type, layer and page.
 You can register the same template code for different pages or type contents, and only change the HTML rendered by the content provider on those pages or contents by